nickjeffrey/check_pfsense/README.md

 This readme describes how to monitor pfSense over SNMP.
 It is assumed that you are using nagios for monitoring.

-It is assumed you already have the nagios plugins `check_snmp` and `check_http` from the nagios-plugins package that shipped with your distro.
+It is assumed you already have the nagios plugins `check_snmp` and `check_http` and `check_ssh` from the nagios-plugins package that shipped with your distro.

 It is assumed you already have the nagios plugin `check_snmp_storage` from http://nagios.manubulon.com